 Today, we review the Moen Arbor with MotionSense™ faucet.
-If you’re a parent like me, you spend a lot of time at home, cooking for your children.
+If you’re a parent like me, you spend a lot of time at home, cooking 8216;n cheese, and beyond.
 You often find yourself working with meats, vegetables and just about every other type of food in your kitchen.
-Often, my family and I like to go to Costco and buy meat in bulk.
+Often, we like to go to Costco and buy meat in bulk.
 When we do this, we need to separate the meat before freezing it and sometimes get the juices on our hands.
 Rather than risk contaminating everything that we touch, this faucet works great in keeping germs at bay.

 I used to sell Cutco cutlery while enrolled in college (I practically have the entire set at home and yes, I consider myself a knife snob).
 It didn’t make sense to me until now, when one of our common phrases that we would use in suggesting the sale of the knives (and it worked) is, “Nice people like nice things.”
 This faucet is one of those “nice things” to own.

 The only complaints that I read about online are that the connection points to the terminal where the sensor relay is located for the water hoses, where you connect the faucet, can come undone if not properly and securely pushed in the time of installation.
 For me, I have had no such problem.

 The relay box is battery operated and the batteries come with the assembly.
 You can order an A/C adapter for the faucet for around $30, but 8217;t come in the box and you cannot choose to purchase it as an extra add-on while you are in the store.
 We picked up our faucet at The Home Depot and we’re sure you can also pick it up at Lowe’s or just about any other home supply store.